ece362-purdue/f2022-public-labs/lab-06/lab_06.md

 At this point, you should be able to comment and previous stanzas and uncomment the `SPI_OLED` stanza.
 It uses the `init_spi1()` you wrote along with the support code to initialize and write things to the OLED display.

+(You can either add an empty infinite for loop, or comment out `game` in `main.c` to keep the display from being overwritten.)

 **Have a TA check you off for this part** (TA Instructions: the OLED display should display "Hello again,\n[Their login]")

 #### 5.7.1 Debugging the SPI1 Channel